Robinyo/serendipity-keycloak-theme/docs/developer.md

 npm install -g sass
 ```

-When you install Sass globally, you'll be able to run the `sass` executable to compile .sass and .scss files to .css files.
+Now you'll be able to run the `sass` executable (from the command line) to compile .sass and .scss files to .css files.
 For example:

 ```
 sass --load-path=/Users/robferguson/workspace/Robinyo/serendipity-keycloak-theme/node_modules login.scss:login.css